VeronicaM/quantum-black/README.md

 - React Testing Library for unit tests
 - D3 for data manipulation.

-## Things that can be improved
+## Things that can be improved and known issues

 - Improve labels responsive rendering
 - Change the chart orientation on mobile to make it vertical instead of horizontal
-- Limit the label character length
+- Potentially limit the label character length
-- Set an upper limit to the value
+- Potentially set an upper limit for the number value
-- Add more unit tests
+- Needs more unit tests

+**Known issues**

+First label doesn't appear as it gets pushed too far right.
+A very large range of values, eg. 0 - 10000, compresses the bars a lot and makes thm unreadable

 ## Available Scripts